MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 The transport layer services are used to proovide a logical communication between processes running on different hosts.

 ### Multiplexing and demultiplexing

+**Multiplexing**: gathering data from multiple application processes of sender, enveloping that data with header and sending them as a whole to the intended receiver.

+**Demultiplexig**: delivering received segments at receiver side to the correct app layer processes

 Multiplexing means that the sender handle data from multiple sockets and add the trasport header and demultiplexing at receiver means to use header info to deliver receive regments to correct socket.